 Before starting a print, it is important to ensure that the machine is clean and that there is no purged filament around the lead screws or linear guides.
+You can find instructions for Cleaning the Chamber in the Maintenace section.
 Use a hand broom and dustpan for the larger pieces, and a vacuum for the smaller pieces.
 Do not use compressed air to clean the machine as you may risk pushing pieces of filament into the motion system.

-Read the Build Plate Installation guide to learn how to properly install the build plate for printing.
-Before starting a print, wipe the bed down with isopropyl alcohol to ensure that there is no grease on the bed that might prevent the first layer from adhering the the build surface.
+You can find the Build Plate Installation guide in the Installation section to learn how to properly install the build plate for printing.
+Before starting a print, wipe the bed down with isopropyl alcohol to ensure that there is no grease on the bed that might prevent the first layer from adhering to the the build surface.

-Be sure to read our Filament Loading article for complete instructions on how to load your filament.
+You can find our Filament Loading guide in the Installation section for complete instructions on how to load your filament.

 Before you start a print, ensure there is enough filament on the spool before the print begins.
 Simplify3D provides an estimate of the amount of filament required for each part in the G-Code viewer, as shown here: